Introduction

 CZipArchive::AddNewFile(CZipAddNewFileInfo&)

 method or one of its overloads.
 You need to specify the file to compress.
-Additionally,
+Additionally, you may specify:

 Sample Code